 Assistant Director, Coach, Trip Leader

 I am a product of Kingswood through and through.
 Starting in the summer of 1995 as a ten year old junior and not missing a single summer, I have been on nearly every rung of the Kingswood ladder.
 In my time on staff I have served as head of Fireplace cabin, tennis, frisbee, and Egg Drop.
-Currently I am the Head Counselor, oversee Junior Camp, and help create the cabin list each session, in addition to leading trips, coaching teams, and the occasional birthday skit.
-While I live and think camp at all times during the year, I am currently earning a Masters Degree in Private School Leadership from Teachers College at Columbia University.
+Currently, I am the Assistant Director, and my major responsibilities are helping create the cabin list each session and guiding campers (and their parents!) through all the emotions of camp.
+I also get to occasionally lead a trip, coach a team, and run the occasional birthday skit.
+On my days off, I enjoy hiking in the White Mountains, and I am proud to have hiked all 48 4000 footers in New Hampshire.
+In the camp off-season, I am a high school Humanities teacher.

 Administrator, Coach, Musician, Trip Leader